misterrodg/KenwoodComm/README.md

 ### Control Commands

+All commands are case-insensitive, and will always be translated to all caps.
 Any command that expects only `NONE` for its parameter will ignore anything beyond the command itself.

 - `AI`: Parameters `ON` or `OFF`.